 The Cloud Forests of Peru: A Natural Wonder on the Inca Trail

-If you’ve ever perused our selection of Inca Trail trips, you may have seen references to something called a “cloud forest.”
+If you’ve ever perused our selection of Inca Trail adventure tours in Peru, you may have seen references to something called a “cloud forest.”
 You could be forgiven if the first thing that comes to mind is something out of a fairy tale; a bunch of trees completely made out of fluffy clouds, for instance.

 The reality is slightly less fantastical, but no less magical: Cloud forests are, in fact, tropical forests that prominently feature a layer of dense fog at the canopy level.
 They’re generally found in tropical forests near mountain ranges, since the landscape creates an optimal climate for the low-hanging fog.
 The result is a gathering of trees that constantly have a heavy mist around the treetops at all times.
 Hence: cloud forest!
 (And a pretty cool natural phenomenon at that.)